Jason2Brownlee/AuthoritySite/README.md

 After exiting, you have to deal with two things:

 1. Now what?
 What is the meaning of life?
 2. What do you with the money?
-How do you invest and live off investments?
+How do you invest and live off investment income?

-See my goodreads [shelf on retirement](https://www.goodreads.com/review/list/5243638-jason?shelf=retirement) and [shelf on personal finance](https://www.goodreads.com/review/list/5243638-jason?shelf=personal-finance) for how I explored these issues.
+See my goodreads [retirement shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=retirement) and [personal finance shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=personal-finance) for how I explored these issues.

 ## Disclosure